AlbertoLupatin/SM-Py-Implementation/README.md

 	•	-s1 and -s2: Input sequences (DNA, RNA, or Protein).
 	•	-m: Scoring matrix (PAM, BLOSUM, or a custom file).
 	•	-g: Gap penalty (negative value).

+The modified version of the program returns all the alignments satisfying the following conditions:
+1.⁠ ⁠Alignment score >= 60% of the maximum score alignment 2.⁠ ⁠⁠Number of gaps >= 1
+3.⁠ ⁠⁠At least 1 occurrence of at least 3 consecutive matches

+Alignments satisfying the 3 conditions are ordered by their alignment length (from the higher to lower)
+Overlaps in trace-back paths are allowed.

 ## 📚 References
 	•	Smith, T. F., & Waterman, M. S. (1981).
 Identification of common molecular subsequences.
 Journal of Molecular Biology, 147(1), 195–197.